CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: METHODS

-Leveraging the predicted saliency scores, we implement a hierarchical query filtering mechanism to optimize the computational budget allocated to the Transformer encoder.
+Leveraging the predicted saliency scores, we implement a hierarchical query routing mechanism to optimize the computational budget allocated to the Transformer encoder.
 As introduced in the motivation, processing the entirety of high-resolution remote sensing features is redundant.
-Therefore, we dynamically select the top $\beta_t \gamma_l N$ queries based on their saliency ranking to form the active set $\Phi_t$, while masking the rest:
+Therefore, we dynamically select the top $\beta_t \gamma_l N$ queries based on their saliency ranking to form the active set $\Phi_t$, while routing the remaining tokens through a bypass path:

-where $\beta_t$ denotes the pyramid-level filtering ratio, which controls the number of queries retained across different feature scales, with values set to $(0.6,\,0.8,\,1.0,\,1.0)$; and $\gamma_l$ represents the Transformer layer-wise filtering ratio, indicating the proportion of queries involved in computation at layer $l$, with values $(1.0,\,0.8,\,0.6,\,0.6,\,0.4,\,0.2)$.
-The filtering strength progressively increases as the network depth grows.
-Both $\beta_t$ and $\gamma_l$ take values within $(0,1]$ and jointly determine the model's effective query budget.
+where $q_i$ denotes the query tokens at the $i$-th spatial position, and $\text{pos}_i$ represents the corresponding positional embedding. $\beta_t$ denotes the pyramid-level token retention ratio, which controls the number of queries retained across different feature scales, with values set to $(0.6,\,0.8,\,1.0,\,1.0)$; and $\gamma_l$ represents the Transformer layer-wise token retention ratio, indicating the proportion of queries involved in computation at layer $l$, with values $(1.0,\,0.8,\,0.6,\,0.6,\,0.4,\,0.2)$.
+The routing strength progressively increases as the network depth grows.
+Both $\beta_t$ and $\gamma_l$ take values within $(0,1]$ and jointly determine the effective active-query budget of the model.
+Therefore, the routing decision determines whether a token receives attention-based refinement, rather than whether it is retained in the representation.

-By focusing Deformable Attention $\mathcal{A}(\cdot)$ only on $\Phi_t$, the computational complexity is reduced from $O(NHK)$ to $O(\beta_t \gamma_l NHK)$.
-To prevent semantic collapse in the masked regions, we introduce a learnable background embedding $\mathbf{B}_{i,j} = \text{Concat}(\mathbf{R}_i, \mathbf{C}_j)$ added to the unselected queries.
-This strategy preserves consistent semantic priors for background regions while directing computation toward salient small objects, achieving a balance between detection accuracy and inference efficiency.
+As depicted in the query-handling module of Fig.~\ref{fig:CoLR-Det_structure}, foreground and background tokens are processed differently within the encoder layer.
+The selected foreground tokens are refined through top-$k$ pre-attention, deformable self-attention, and an FFN, whereas the background-dominated tokens routed through the bypass path are supplemented with learnable positional embeddings.
+By focusing Deformable Attention $\mathcal{A}(\cdot)$ only on $\Phi_t$, the computational complexity is reduced from $O(NHK)$ to $O(\beta_t \gamma_l NHK)$, where \(N\) is the number of spatial tokens, \(H\) is the number of attention heads, and \(K\) is the number of sampled keys in deformable attention.
+This strategy preserves consistent background priors while directing computation toward salient small objects, achieving a balance between detection accuracy and inference efficiency.